 As a Fintech organization, a big role of content marketing is to provide solutions to customers' problems.

 Fintech brands help people manage their finances.
 It’s an area that demands trust.
-People are not confident about sharing their financial over an app or software or with a person they just met.
+People are not confident about sharing their financial information over an app or software or with a person they just met.
 Building trust is crucial to the process.
-You can only build trust with a person when you know what they seek, what they need, what are assurances they are looking for and how you can win their trust.
+You can only build trust with a person when you know what they seek, what they need, what other assurances they are looking for and how you can win their trust.

 This is a two-step process.
 One, you got to understand who the person is whose trust you want to win.
-To zero down on the person, aka your target audience, you need to create a fictious profile of what your ideal client or customer is like.
+To zero down on the person, aka your target audience, you need to create a fictitious profile of what your ideal client or customer is like.
 This profile will sum up the characteristics of your target audience.
 We call this profile a persona or a buyer persona.

 A well-crafted buyer persona includes all details about your target audience, right from demographics to habits, fear, and hopes.
 This sums down an entire population that you might have marketed to, to a set of 1-3 profiles you can focus on.
 A persona helps you see the problem through the consumers' perspective and better understand the problems they are facing in real life.
-This will help you answer their questions using your expertise using content such as blog posts, templates, social media posts, webinars and LIVEs.
+This will help you answer their questions using your expertise via content such as blog posts, templates, social media posts, webinars and LIVEs.

 Would you like a buyer persona template to start off with?
 You can download it here.
 No worries!
-We won't ask for your details.
+We won't ask you for your details.
 It is all yours.